isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-control-in-eugene/index.md

 ####  DIY Bed Bug Control Methods

-If you suspect a bed bug infestation in [your home](https://pestpolicy.com/hendricks-park/), here are some DIY methods to help manage the problem: 1. **Vacuuming**: Thoroughly vacuum areas where bed bugs are likely to hide, including mattresses, box springs, bed frames, furniture, and baseboards.
+If you suspect a bed bug infestation in [your home](https://pestpolicy.com/hendricks-park/),here are some DIY methods to help manage the problem: 1. **Vacuuming**: Thoroughly vacuum areas where bed bugs are likely to hide, including mattresses, box springs, bed frames, furniture, and baseboards.
 Immediately dispose of the vacuum bag in a sealed plastic bag.
 2.

 **Steam Treatment**: Use a steam cleaner on mattresses, furniture, and carpeting to kill bed bugs and their eggs.
 3.